WAYNE ROONEY believes outgoing Sergio Aguero will be sorely missed by Manchester City – and the Premier League too if he quits England.

 “So from my point of view I’d just like to congratulate him on his career over here.

 “Whether he stays in England or not obviously I don’t know, but he’s certainly had a fantastic career at Manchester City.”

-Aguero is said to favour a free transfer to Barcelona but Lyon frontman Memphis Depay is regarded as Nou Camp chief Ronald Koeman’s priority.
+Aguero is said to favour a switch to Barcelona but Lyon frontman Memphis Depay is regarded as Nou Camp chief Ronald Koeman’s priority.

 And Holland ace Depay, 27, has declined to extend his deal with the French giants beyond this summer, knowing of Barca’s interest.

-Aguero, meanwhile, would need at least another Prem season if he hopes to overhaul Rooney in the list of all-time scorers in the top-flight.
+Aguero would need at least another season in the Prem if he hopes to overhaul Rooney in the list of all-time top-scorers in the top-flight.